Hyperhook/katas/katas/bags.md

 After enchanting his weapons and looking for ingredients and materials for a long time, Durance noticed all of his bags were really disorganized, maybe we can code a spell for him to organize them?

 ## Requirements
 Create an application that helps Durance organize the items in his bags.
-Each bag can have either a category or not, the backpack has no category and can store every type of item.
+Each bag can have either a category or not, the backpack has no category.

 Items are always added to the backpack, if it happens to be full, the item is added to the next available bag.